 Also Known As: Tulsi basil, holy basil, or Thai holy basil

 The meditational qualities of holy basil (“tulsi”) and the authentic high altitude, aged Patchouli we offer, when ground and made into a smoking mixture, are widely popular among sadhus (mendicants) and used for enhancing dreams and meditations and calming the spirit.
-Holy basil (O. sanctum, O. tenuiflorum) is a sacred herb in India, where it is used in religious ceremonies and planted around Hindu temples and sacred groves.
+Holy basil (O. tenuiflorum; synonym, O. sanctum) is a sacred herb in India, where it is used in religious ceremonies and planted around Hindu temples and sacred groves.
 Sacred groves are believed to be the abode of certain deities or spirits.
-Both become powerful visionary herbs for dreamers when mixed together, and many report that they like if better than the world-famous Calea zacatechichi.
+Both become powerful visionary herbs for dreamers when mixed together, and many report that they like it better than the world-famous Calea zacatechichi.